milvus-io/milvus-docs/site/en/reference/mishards.md

    Currently, the write nodes in the Mishards cluster cannot be expanded.
    </div>

-2. Use an externally configured MySQL cluster as the metadata database.
+2. Use an externally configured MySQL cluster as the Metadata database.

    Sometimes the support for external MySQL is needed to cooperate with local deployment.
 Although Milvus-Helm's internal MySQL service does not guarantee high availability, you can increase availability through an external MySQL cluster.
 The following example shows the deployment based on external MySQL.